dgnerlab/unbreakable-user-permalink/README.md

 # What is it?
 This simple snippet has only three features.
-* The Query String '/?login=yes' is added to the login user's Permalink.
+* The Query string '/?login=yes' is added to the login user's Permalink.
 * When non-login users access the '/?login=yes' path, they are forcibly redirected to the homepage.
 * Use WordPress' 'init' and 'template_redirect' functions appropriately to avoid overlapping s.